-1. Import the VHD image in Hyper-V manager by choosing the option "New Virtual Machine".
+1. Import the VHD image in Hyper-V manager by navigating to New > Virtual Machine ... .

-2. Specify a name for the Awingu virtual machine
+2. Specify a name for the Awingu virtual machine.

-- 3. Assign memory to the Awingu virtual machine: - 4.
+Assign memory to the Awingu virtual machine.
 Specify RAM and CPU settings for your VM.
 See Sizing & Scaling Requirements to determine the hardware requirements.

-5. Configure networking for your Awingu virtual machine
+4. Configure networking for your Awingu virtual machine

-6. Connect to a virtual hard disk by selecting the option "Use an existing virtual hard disk".
+5. Connect to a virtual hard disk by selecting the option Use an existing virtual hard disk.
 Select the unzipped VHD file.

-7. Review your virtual machine settings
+6. Review your virtual machine settings.

-8. Right click on the Awingu Virtual machine and click "settings..."
+7. Right click on the Awingu Virtual machine and click Settings...

-- 9. Please edit the settings of the Awingu-VM to specify the memory and CPU settings: - In memory management, make sure you select "Static".
-Dynamic memory allocation is not supported in Hyper-V manager for debian-based Linux Systems, so selecting "Dynamic" will result in errors on your VM.
+8. Please edit the settings of the Awingu VM to specify the memory and CPU settings.

+IMPORTANT In memory management, make sure you select Static.
+Dynamic memory allocation is not supported in Hyper-V Manager for Debian-based Linux systems, so selecting Dynamic will result in errors on your VM.

-10. Disable Secure boot in the Security section of the settings when using Generation 2 VMs
+11. Disable Secure boot in the Security section of the settings when using Generation 2 VMs

-Step 3 - Start up the Awingu virtual machine
+Step 3 - Boot the Awingu virtual machine

-1. Open a console to connect to the virtual machine.

-2. Configure the virtual machine network settings.
+- 1. Open a console to connect to the virtual machine. - 2.
+Configure the virtual machine network settings.
 You can choose to use either a static IP or a dynamic IP assigned by DHCP.

 3. After you have configured your network settings, you are now ready to proceed with the installation through a graphical installer interface.
 If you need to change your network settings in the future, you can update these here again (not supported for multi node configuration).
 In order to connect to the graphical installer interface, open a web browser and browse to the IP of the Awingu virtual machine on port 8080.
 More information about how to proceed with the install can be found here.